 3.1 Sperm motility after 3 minutes

 Sperm motility duration is typically used as a metric to assess the quality of sperm in relation to their capacity to fertilize eggs.
-Up to a concentration of 7 g NaCl, 0.125 g/L CaCl2, and 1 g/L KCl (treatment D), the average sperm motility of pearl catfish preserved with fertilization solution treatment increased in proportion to the increase in NaCl, CaCl2, and KCl.
-However, sperm motility tended to decline when the NaCl and CaCl2 concentrations were raised above 7, 0.125 and 1 g/L (treatment E), respectively (Fig. 1).
-Treatments A and B showed no difference in average sperm motility after 3 minutes, indicating that the concentrations of both artificial fertilization solutions had relatively similar effects on sperm motility.
-Conversely, treatments C and D showed significant differences in fish sperm motility compared to treatments A and B, indicating that the ionic liquid concentrations in treatments C and D are suitable for inducing mutiara catfish sperm motility.
-The ionic composition of the fertilisation solution that increases the motility and ability of the sperm to fertilise the eggs of freshwater fish must be composed of Na+ ions of 7.5 g of NaCl and Ca2+ ions of 0.1275 g of CaCl2 [12].
-Meanwhile, the ionic concentration of K+ ions is relatively low (ranging from 0.7-1 g/L KCl) or a solution that is isotonic for eggs and sperm is needed to increase sperm motility and the degree of egg fertilization [6].
-Based on this explanation, treatment D shows the criteria for an isotonic solution and produces a higher level of mutiara catfish sperm motility than other treatments.
+The average sperm motility preserved in the studied fertilisation solutions increased proportionally with raised concentrations of NaCl (7 g), CaCl2 (0.125 g/L,) and KCl (1 g/L) (treatment D)..
+However, sperm motility tended to decline when NaCl, CaCl2 and KCl concentrations were above these concentrations (7, 0.125 and 1 g/L (treatment E), respectively) (Fig. 1).
+Treatments A and B showed no significant difference in average sperm motility after 3 minutes, indicating that the concentrations of both artificial fertilization solutions had relatively similar effects on sperm motility.
+Conversely, treatments C and D showed significant differences in fish sperm motility compared to treatments A and B, indicating that the ionic liquid concentrations in treatments C and D are suitable for inducing Mutiara catfish sperm motility.
+The ionic composition of the fertilisation solution that increases the motility and ability of the sperm to fertilise the eggs of freshwater fish must be composed of 7.5 g Na+ ions in NaCl and 0.1275 Ca2+ ions in CaCl2 [12].
+Meanwhile, the ionic concentration of K+ ions should be relatively low (ranging from 0.7-1 g/L KCl) or an isotonic solution for both eggs and sperm is needed to increase sperm motility and the degree of egg fertilization [6].
+Based on this explanation, treatment D meets the criteria for an isotonic solution and produced the highest level of Mutiara catfish sperm motility than other treatments.
 The reduction of K+ ion concentration in the natural aquatic environment during fish spawning is a triggering factor for carp (Cyprinus carpio) sperm motility, which experiences a dilution in concentration from 1.7 g/L (in the seminal plasma of the testes) after contact with external water media to 0.7-1 g/L. In contrast, the concentration of K+ ions in carp ovarian fluid is 0.68 g per L [7].
-Overall, the immersion of mutiara catfish spermatozoa in the treatment fertilization solution was higher than the control solution (aquabidest).
+Overall, the immersion of Mutiara catfish spermatozoa in the treatment fertilization solution was more effective than the control solution (aquabidest).

 Fig. 1.
-Sperm motility of mutiara catfish in fertilization solution after 3 minutes
+Sperm motility of Mutiara catfish in fertilization solution after 3 minutes

 Mean ± SD values followed by different letters indicate significance (p < 0.05).